aws-samples/sample-rds-multitenant-blog/README.md

 ### Parameters

 - `mode`: Either `deploy` or `destroy`
-- `glueCURDBName`: Name of the Glue Cost and Usage Report (CUR) database
+- `glueCURDBName`: Name of the Glue Cost and Usage Report (CUR 2.0) database
-- `glueCURDBTable`: Name of the Glue CUR table
+- `glueCURDBTable`: Name of the Glue CUR 2.0 table
 - `region`: AWS region for deployment

 ### Deployment Example